 The first set off falls reminded me of Bali’s Nungnung Waterfall, with a similar bamboo bridge that stretches across a flowing creek which leads to the rock pools at the base of the falls.

 The second set of falls is very unique.
-The water bursts out of a rock wall formation and in to a shallow pool that then cascades in to a creek that cuts it’s way down the valley.
+The water bursts out of a rock wall formation and into a shallow pool that then cascades into a creek that cuts its way down the valley.

 The local workers were overly friendly when they stopped for a lunch break, they offered us some coffee and fried bananas!
 I originally said no thanks to their offer as I didn’t want to leave the workers short of food and coffee, but they insisted that I joined in on their gathering.
 I have no doubt in saying that Indonesian’s are some of the most generous and caring people in the world.

-I arrived to the Banyu Wana Amerta Hidden Waterfall at around 9am, and the lighting from the sun was perfect to shoot at this time.
+I arrived at the Banyu Wana Amerta Hidden Waterfall at around 9am, and the lighting from the sun was perfect to shoot at this time.
 We spent at least 2-3 hours down at the falls, hanging out with the locals, swimming in the rock pools and grinning from ear to ear at what we had just discovered.

 Put this location on your Bali Bucket List and I promise that you will not be disappointed.
 I will definitely be visiting this location again soon to explore the other 3 hidden waterfalls in this valley.